-The figures on smartphone sales data in the latest Kantar Report, for the third-quarter ending September 30, 2014, demonstrate Google Inc. (NASDAQ:GOOGL) owned Android’s dominance over the European Smartphone OS market with a 73.9% share.
-Apple Inc. (NASDAQ:AAPL) iOS, or call it iPhone, retains the second-highest share with 15.4%, while Windows trail behind with 9.2% of the market.
-While Android successfully strengthen its presence in every country covered in the report, including US, China and Australia, its grew in the US – Apple’s home country – at the cost of iOS.
-Windows and other Operating Systems kept losing its markets to Android and iOS in the third quarter of the year also.
+The latest report on “smartphone OS sales share Q3 2014” by Kantar Worldpanel demonstrate Google Inc. (NASDAQ:GOOGL) owned Android’s dominance across all major European markets.
+Android is leading the European smartphone OS market with a whopping 73.9% share.
+Apple Inc. (NASDAQ:AAPL) iOS, or call it iPhone, retains the second-highest share with 15.4%, while Windows trails behind with 9.2% of the market.
+While Android successfully strengthen its presence in every country covered in the report, including the US, China, and Australia, it grew in the US – Apple’s home country – at the cost of iOS.
+Windows and other operating systems kept losing their markets to Android and iOS in the third quarter of the year also.

 Apple iOS Gains Momentum Post launch of iPhone 6 and iPhone 6 Plus